-The South African Prevention and Combatting of Corrupt Activities, the Foreign Corrupt Practices Act of the United States and the United Kingdom Bribery Act are highly important anti-corruption legislation which contain strict provisions aimed at combatting bribery and corruption globally.
-The above global and South African legislation provide for extra territorial jurisdiction.
+The South African Prevention and Combatting of Corrupt Activities, the Foreign Corrupt Practices Act of the United States and the United Kingdom Bribery Act are highly important anti-corruption legislation which contains strict provisions aimed at combatting bribery and corruption globally.
+The above global as well as the local South African legislation provide for extra territorial jurisdiction.